Zack Snyder: Style

 The Netflix production Army of the Dead was a special project for Snyder as he served as his own cinematographer, as well as this being his first film shot digitally.

 Reception

 Snyder has been described as one of the most polarizing directors of modern cinema.
 David Ehrlich of IndieWire wrote that Snyder's "name alone is enough to launch a thousand angry tweets, and the most passionate writing about his work is exclusively found in the comment sections of websites like this one.
 Snyder's critics really seem to hate him, and Snyder's fans really seem to hate his critics ...
 Is Snyder a master or a hack?
 A misunderstood myth-maker, or a meathead with a movie camera?"
-Film critic Armond White has listed Snyder as one of the four best filmmakers of the 2010's.
-Director James Cameron has cited Snyder as an inspiration, praising his "cinematic language".
+Film critic Armond White listed Snyder as one of the four best filmmakers of the 2010s.
+Director James Cameron praised Snyder, listing him as one of the filmmakers who created their own "cinematic language".